akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/modules/docs/vpc.md

 ### Summary for VPC Module

-**Purpose: Create a basic networking environment in AWS including:**
+**Purpose: Create a basic networking environment in AWS including**

 1. A VPC
 2. A public subnet inside the VPC